top of page

 Family’s Preferences

 When you submit your application, you will let us know your preferences and we will do our best to match you with a puppy that meets your choices, but our focus and priority is on temperament.
-The more flexible you are with sex and color, the more chances there are for a successful match.
+The more flexible you are with sex and color, the better the chances for a succesful match.

 You will come to visit when the puppies are 6 to 7 weeks old.
 Besides being a lot of fun, this visit is an important part of the process for I will get a better idea of your preferences.